LIV Golf: 2026 season

 The 2026 LIV Golf schedule was officially confirmed in October 2025, with events slated in South Africa, Mexico City, and New Orleans, among other locations.
-This marks the league’s first return to South Africa since its 2022 invitational event at Centurion Club in the United Kingdom, and the debut of New Orleans and Mexico City as host cities.
+This marks the league's first event in South Africa.

-The team championship was announced to take place in Jeddah, Saudi Arabia, continuing the tradition of ending the season in the Middle East.
+The 2026 season will feature the new 72-hole format the league announced to "align [LIV Golf] with the historic format recognized globally".
+The format is thought to help the league's inclusion in the Official World Golf Ranking system after the OWGR originally denied its inclusion in October 2023.

-The 2026 season featured the new 72-hole format the league announced to "align [LIV Golf] with the historic format recognized globally".
-The format was thought to help the league's inclusion in the Official World Golf Ranking system after the OWGR originally denied its inclusion in October 2023.
+LIV Golf filed for Chapter 11 Bankruptcy protection in September 2026, indicating that it had assets between $100 million and $500 million and liabilities between $500 million and $1 billion, in addition to owing millions in debt to several of its players.